Separation Anxiety in Dogs: How to Help a Dog With Separation Anxiety

 Dog anxiety vests, like the ThunderShirt, work by wrapping dogs in reassuring, deep pressure, as if you’re giving them a hug.

 Before you leave home, make sure your dog gets a vigorous workout.
 A tired pup is a happy pup—or, at least, is a pup with less energy to devote to worrying about your absence.
+However, remember not to exercise your pet in conditions of high heat or humidity.

 • For puppies, senior dogs and dogs with medical concerns, ask your vet how much exercise is right for them.